More missiles, drones strike Ukraine, alarms keep up fear | Law-Order

 More missiles, drones strike Ukraine, alarms keep up fear

-Russian forces strafed Ukraine with a fresh barrage of missiles and munition-carrying drones Tuesday, a day after widespread strikes killed at least 19 people in what the UN human rights office described as a particularly shocking attack that could amount to war crimes.Air raid warnings extended throughout the country in the morning, sending some residents back into shelters after months of relative calm in Kyiv and many other cities.
+Russian President Vladimir Putin alleged the Ukrainian special services masterminded the Saturday attack on the Kerch Bridge.Russia has has concentrated most of its firepower during the 7 12-month war in eastern and southern Ukraine, and Ukrainian officials said the previous days diffuse strikes on power plants and civilian areas made no practical military sense.
+However, Putins supporters had urged the Kremlin for weeks to take more drastic steps in Ukraine and actively criticised the Russian military for a series of embarrassing battlefield setbacks.

-Russian forces strafed Ukraine with a fresh barrage of missiles and munition-carrying drones Tuesday, a day after widespread strikes killed at least 19 people in what the UN human rights office described as a “particularly shocking” attack that could amount to war crimes.
+Russian forces showered Ukraine with more missiles and munition-carrying drones Tuesday after widespread strikes killed at least 19 people in what the U.N. human rights office described as a “particularly shocking” attack that could amount to war crimes.

-Air raid warnings extended throughout the country in the morning, sending some residents back into shelters after months of relative calm in Kyiv and many other cities.
-The earlier lull had led many Ukrainians to ignore the regular sirens, but Monday's attacks in the capital and 12 other regions gave them new urgency.
+Air raid warnings extended throughout the country for a second straight morning.
+Ukrainian officials advised residents to conserve energy and stock up on water after strikes in the capital and 12 other regions the previous day caused widespread power outages and pierced the relative calm that had returned to Kyiv and many other cities far from the war's front lines.

+“It brings anger, not fear,” Kyiv resident Volodymyr Vasylenko, 67, said as crews worked to restore traffic lights and clear debris from the city's streets.
+“We already got used to this.
+And we will keep fighting.”
+Ukrainian President Volodymyr Zelenskyy addressed the leaders of the Group of Seven industrial powers by videoconference Tuesday.
+After the meeting, the G-7 leaders said their countries “will stand firmly with Ukraine for as long as it takes.”
+Russia launched the widespread attacks in retaliation for a weekend explosion that damaged a bridge linking the country to the Crimean Peninsula, which Moscow annexed from Ukraine in 2014.
+Russian President Vladimir Putin alleged the Ukrainian special services masterminded the Saturday attack on the Kerch Bridge.

 Energy facilities in the western Lviv and Vinnitsya regions also took hits.
 Although officials said Ukrainian forces shot down an inbound Russian missile before it reached Kyiv, the capital region experienced rolling power outages as a result of the previous day's deadly strikes.